chhendri/Covid-19_hackaton/planning.md

 * Once in the hospital, people heal faster with a lower probability of dying
 * In the initial population, there are 40 doctors that are able to go in the hospital.
 Other healthy people are not allowed to go inside.
 * Dead people are still visible but don't collide, don't move and don't transmit the virus
+* Added protections (masks for example), protected people has a lower probability to get or give the virus.
+We can choose who is protected

 * Collect all the information that has been posted until now and put organise it in repository (Jan)